huichanming/Constant-Q-PSTD/README.md

        ../output/gasv160_398.bin
        --input density binary filename (float)            // density model stored in a binary format with x (trace id) as the primary column
        ../output/rho160_398.bin
-       --output snapshots or not (1: yes, 0: no)          // if 1, ouput wavefield snapshot every 10 time steps to ../obsdata 0
+       --output snapshots or not (1: yes, 0: no)          // if 1, ouput wavefield snapshot every 10 time steps to ../obsdata/snapa*_nz_nx.bin
-      b)
+         0
+      b) For viscoacoustic forward modeling: go to the same folder "input" and edit "visac2drealmodeling.txt", similar to step a)
+      c) Execute: "mpirun -np processnumber -machinefile hostlist ./aps"  "mpirun -np processnumber -machinefile hostlist ./vaps" note that the processnumber should be specified and hostlist list the names of mpi nodes